SHRINIDHIKV713/grocery-management/README.md

-# Grocery Inventory Management Application
+# Grocery Inventory Management System

 This is a web application for managing grocery inventory built using React for the frontend and Node.js for the backend.